Natural Resources Department

 Marine Water Quality Monitoring for Shellfish Growing Areas

-The Tribe is a partner with the WA Dept of Health in monitoring whether shellfish are safe to eat in Port Susan.
+The Tribe is a partner with the Washington Dept of Health in monitoring whether shellfish are safe to eat in Port Susan.
 Tribal staff collect water quality data and water samples monthly from 16 sites in Port Susan for fecal coliform analysis.
 The Port Susan growing area was re-approved for commercial shellfish harvest in 2010, for the first time since 1987, but remains threatened with downgrades due to occasional spikes in contaminants.
 The Warm Beach area remains prohibited from commercial shellfish harvest because of the waste water treatment plant.
 Kayak Point Park is open to recreational shellfish harvest, unless closed due to seasonal toxins in the water.

 Beach Environmental Assessment Communication and Health Program (BEACH)